istreamlabs/pebble/src/Components/FieldDateTime/Readme.md

 ```

-### Setting Local Time
+### Set Time in Local Time Zone

-Too allow for entering a date/time in the browser's local time zone, set `selectLocalDateTime` to `true`.
+Too allow for entering a date/time in the browser's local time zone instead of UTC, set `selectLocalDateTime` to `true`.

 ```jsx
 import { useState } from 'react';